 - Government reforms and CFDA regulatory flexibility is setting China on an unprecedented course to become a formidable player.

-- The CFDA continues to reform and improve its regulations, showing great approach for innovation.
+- The CFDA continues to reform and improve its regulations, showing a great approach for innovation.

 - The number of clinical trials in China has been trending upward by each year and is expected to grow further with these changes.